 Immune-Boosting Feel Good Soup

-This hearty vegetarian soup (with a protein option) is packed with immune-boosting properties, and is the perfect easy soup to help kick any cold or sickness.
-It’s quick to make and has become a family favorite healing soup that we always keep on hand frozen for when we need it!
-Made in partnership with my friends at Ello Products.
+This quick and hearty vegetarian soup (with a protein option) is packed with immune-boosting properties, and is the perfect easy soup to help kick any cold or sickness.
+It has become a family favorite healing soup that we always keep on hand frozen for when we need it!

 Feel Good Veggie Soup